Ansgar Knauff: Dortmund's latest wonderkid who could step into Sancho's shoes | Goal.com

 Check out football's best wonderkids with NXGN:

 "What impressed me the most was how extremely strong City are as a team.
-Kevin De Bruyne and Ilkay Gundogan's ball safety was also incredible.
-Which passes they choose to play with ease in the midfield is really outstanding.
+Kevin De Bruyne and Ilkay Gundogan's ball retention was also incredible.
+The passes they choose to play with ease in the midfield is really outstanding.

 "Still, we did really well against them and only narrowly lost both games.
 With a little more luck, we really could have done more."